About Me

 Research on Quantitative Methodology

 My work on categorical data analysis seeks to expand analysis, interpretation, and visualization tools for these models.
 For example, I have published on statistical approaches for testing nonlinear interaction effects and visualization tools for interpretation.
 Another project develops a general framework for examining cross-model comparisons of predictions and effects (across both linear and nonlinear models).
 A current project expands these approaches to random, fixed, and mixed effects models.
-A new line of research develops methods for summarizing the effects of nominal independent variables in linear and nonlinear models.
+A new line of my research develops methods for summarizing the effects of nominal variables in linear and nonlinear models.

 Latent variable models for categorical items (e.g., item response theory models) present similar interpretation challenges to categorical data analysis models.
 Multiple current projects develop new tools for understanding these models.
 One offshoot of this work develops a new test of item bias, allowing for tests of whether specific items are biased against particular groups.

-I use social psychological theories of status, identity, and stereotyping to better understand the intersections of gender and sexuality.
+I use social psychological theories of status, identity, and stereotyping to better understand how social categories affect both how we view ourselves and how others view and treat us.
 Much of this work focuses on inequalities in the labor market.
-For example, I have published on wage inequalities based on sexual orientation and on gender inequalities in leadership positions.
-I am currently working on multiple projects examining parental leave: e.g., how an organization’s parental leave policies influence workplace outcomes for those who take parental leave and how parental leave-taking affects perceptions of good parenting.
+For example, I have published on wage inequalities based on sexual orientation and on the role of subordinate behavior in maintaining gender inequalities in leadership positions.
+I am currently working on multiple projects examining parental leave: e.g., how an organization’s parental leave policies influence workplace outcomes for those who take parental leave and how parental leave-taking affects perceptions of good parenting and how likeable new parents are viewed.
 A new line of this work focuses on differences between married heterosexual parents, gay and lesbian parents, and single parents.

-Multiple projects of mine examine stereotypes of gender and sexual orientation—and the consequences of these stereotypes.
-One project shows a shift to more traditional attitudes about gender and parenting during the pandemic.
+Multiple projects examine stereotypes and the consequences of these stereotypes.
+For example, I have examined the intersections of gender and sexuality and the intersections of gender and race-ethnicity, in both cases finding highly intersectional effects.
+Another project shows a shift to more traditional attitudes about gender and parenting during the pandemic.

 Much of my work focuses on how status and identity influence self- and other-categorization.
 E.g., One project examines how status processes affect who gets labeled as what sexual orientation category.
 Another project shows how social and structural factors explain rates of sexual identity disclosure across groups and social contexts.